adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 🚀 - Questions to answer later <br>
-Q. how AWS Auto Scaling (for DynamoDB, Aurora, S3) happens how its differnt then EC2 autoscaling ? do we have special optinos for AWS autoscaling ?
+Q. how AWS Auto Scaling (for DynamoDB, Aurora, S3) happens how its different then EC2 autoscaling ? do we have special optinos for AWS autoscaling ?
-Q. Aurora Global Database, DynamoDB Global Tables works internally ? how globalness is achieved then other normal offerings for RDBMS and NoSql alternatives ?
+Q. Aurora Global Database, DynamoDB Global Tables works internally ? how globals is achieved then other normal offerings for RDBMS and NoSql alternatives ?
 Q. EventBridge vs SQS ?
 Q. what is bursting meaning ? overall as a concept in the cloud ? <br> what does it mean by burst workload?
 Q. what is SSL/TLS certifications ? who maintains it , generates it?
 IMP things to know about these certificates ? how they work actually? <br>